Operator Splitting for Learning to Predict Equilibria in Convex Games: Abstract

 \section{Abstract}

 Systems of competing agents can often be modeled as games.
-Assuming rationality, the most likely outcomes are given by an {\em equilibrium}, \eg a Nash equilibrium.
+Assuming rationality, the most likely outcomes are given by an {\em equilibrium} (\eg a Nash equilibrium).
 In many practical settings, games are influenced by {\em context}, \ie additional data beyond the control of any agent (\eg weather for traffic and fiscal policy for market economies).
-Often only game equilibria are observed, while the players' true cost functions are unknown.
-This work introduces Nash Fixed Point Networks (N-FPNs), a class of implicit neural networks that learn to predict the equilibria {\em given only the context}.
-The N-FPN design fuses data-driven modeling with provided constraints on the actions available to agents.
-N-FPNs are compatible with the recently introduced Jacobian-Free Backpropagation technique for training implicit networks, making them significantly faster to train than prior models.
-N-FPNs can exploit novel constraint decoupling to avoid costly projections.
-Provided numerical examples show the efficacy of N-FPNs on atomic and non-atomic games (\eg traffic routing).{\footnote{Codes available at \href{https://github.com/DanielMckenzie/Nash_FPNS}{github.com/DanielMckenzie/Nash\_FPNs.}}}
+Often the exact game mechanics are unknown, yet vast amounts of historical data consisting of (context, equilibrium) pairs are available, raising the possibility of {\em learning} a solver which predicts the equilibria {\em given only the context}.
+We introduce Nash Fixed Point Networks (N-FPNs), a class of neural networks that naturally output equilibria.
+Crucially, N-FPNs employ a constraint decoupling scheme to handle complicated agent action sets while avoiding expensive projections.
+Empirically, we find N-FPNs are compatible with the recently developed Jacobian-Free Backpropagation technique for training implicit networks, making them significantly faster and easier to train than prior models.
+Our experiments show N-FPNs are capable of scaling to problems orders of magnitude larger than existing learned game solvers.